psfu/waterwave/README.md

 * NET VM NETWORK, SAME SEGMENT

 #### DESC
+* AIO:
-* AIO: 2 thread for server R/W handler, 2 thread for client R/W handler
+  > 2 thread for R/W handler of server,
+  > 2 thread for R/W handler of client
+* NIO:
-* NIO: 1 thread for server R/W handler, 1 thread for client R/W handler, nT hread for work handler
+  > 1 thread for R/W handler of server,
+  > 1 thread for R/W handler of client,
+  > nT hread for handler of working
+* BIO:
-* BIO: n thread for server R/W client R/W and work handler
+  > n thread for R/W handler of server and R/W handler of client and also for handler of working
+* NIO(1t):
-* NIO(1t): 1 thread for server R/W client R/W and work handler
+  > 1 thread for R/W handler of server and R/W handler of client and also for handler of working
+* NETTY(1t):
-* NETTY(1t): 1 thread for server R/W client R/W and work handler
+  > 1 thread for R/W handler of server and R/W handler of client and also for handler of working

 #### RESULT
-* just Mysql can be 100K QPS
+* just Mysql can upto 100K QPS
-* the best is the single thread Proxy, and may reach 75K QPS with low CPU using
+* the best result is the single thread Proxy(NIO), and it may reach 75K QPS and with low CPU using.
+* proxy using BIO may reach 70K QPS and with some CPU using.
-* with the handler it may reach 70K QPS with some CPU using
+* proxy using AIO may reach 70K QPS and with some higher CPU using.
-* due to the implementation with synchronization in the writer, the NIO with 1T + 1T + nT implementation has low QPS, this may improve by the changes of the strategy
+* due to the implementation using synchronization in the writer, the NIO with 1T + 1T + nT implementation has low QPS, this may improve by the changes of the strategy

 #### THREADS QPS (KQPS)